View Related Sites

 This depends on the institution you have applied to – check with them directly.

-If you have applied to the University of Cambridge or the University of Warwick, Cambridge Assessment Admissions Testing is responsible for informing these universities that a Results Enquiry or Appeal is taking place.
+If you have applied to the University of Cambridge, the University of Warwick or Imperial College London, Cambridge Assessment Admissions Testing is responsible for informing these universities that a Results Enquiry or Appeal is taking place.
 Cambridge Assessment Admissions Testing is also responsible for informing them of the outcome of the Results Enquiry or Appeal.

 If you have applied to any other institution, any changes to your results will be communicated via UCAS.
 You may want to inform the institution in advance that you have made a Results Enquiry or Appeal.